ddotcodes/100-days-of-code/log.md

 **Today's Progress**: Today i couldn't spent more time in programming but i am still learning CSS flexbox and CSS 3D transforms.
 Never stop learning.

+### Day 57 :December , 2019 #100DaysOfCode

+**Today's Progress**: Today i learned javascript looping and also read a book called "Transforms in CSS" by Eric A. Myer a well detailed book.